Central Bank Issues Stunning Warning: "If The Entire System Collapses, Gold Will Be Needed To Start Over"

 Fast forward to today, when the Dutch Central Bank is admitting not only did gold not destabilize the monetary system, but it will be its only savior when everything crashes.

-The article, as loosely translated and titled “Goud van DNB” (“Gold from DNB”) states:

-"If things go wrong, prices may fall.
-But, crisis or not, a gold bar always holds value."
-This makes it the opposite of "shares, bonds and other securities" all of which have inherent risk.
+"A bar of gold retains its value, even in times of crisis.
+This makes it the opposite of "shares, bonds and other securities" all of which have inherent risk and prices can go down.

 According to the IMF's latest data, the DNB holds 615 tons (15,000 bars) of gold mainly in Amsterdam, with other stores in the U.K. and North America; the value of this gold reserve is over €6 billion ($6.62 billion).
 Calling gold the “trust anchor,” the article details briefly why the hard asset is so important to wealth building and the global economy, claiming: "Gold is... the trust anchor for the financial system.
 If the whole system collapses, the gold stock provides a collateral to start over.
 Gold gives confidence in the power of the central bank's balance sheet."